exness/mock-xhr-request/README.md

 api.getUserInfo(accountId).then(userInfo => renderUser(userInfo));

 // in browser console
-MockXHR.enable(); // call it once, no need to do it after page load/refresh MockXHR.get('/api/v2/user/:id/info').success(); // will be applied prepared mock
+MockXHR.enable(); // call it once, no need to do it after the page load/refresh MockXHR.get('/api/v2/user/:id/info').success(); // will be applied the prepared mock
 // Or set mock for specified user id MockXHR.get('/api/v2/user/345/info').success({
   userName: 'Some user name',
   age: 99
 });
+// Or set mocks in order, the second request will return another response MockXHR.get('/api/v2/user/:id/info', 1).success({
+  userName: 'User name for the first request',
+  age: 50
+});
+MockXHR.get('/api/v2/user/:id/info', 2).success({
+  userName: 'Another response',
+  age: 99
+});
-// Or return error 401 and add delay to check how site react to long requests MockXHR.get('/api/v2/user/345/info')
+// Or return error 401 and add delay to check how the site reacts to long requests MockXHR.get('/api/v2/user/345/info')
   .withDelay(2000)
   .withStatus(401, {